ClimateWatch-Vizzuality/climate-watch/_docs/index.md

 ## About Climate Watch

 Climate Watch offers open data, visualizations and analysis to help policymakers, researchers and other stakeholders gather insights on countries' climate progress.

+For more information about the concepts, sections and domain visit [this page](/_docs/domain-description).

 ## Where should I go now (project setup)